drougge/wellpapp-pyclient/README.md

 implied tag, and third is (optional) priority.

 ### add
 Takes filenames.
-The filename "foo bar blutti.jpg" will recieve the tags foo and bar (but not blutti), and all tags specified on the first line of files named TAGS in all parent directories of the file.
+Files will get all tags specified on the first line of files named TAGS (or whatever you set tags_filename to in the config) in all parent directories of the file.
+Set tags_filename= to disable this.
+Give -g to also use all words except last in filename as tags.

 Also tags with the lens used, if you have configured the lens to map to a tag.
 First set lenstags to include the exif tag you need, then set all the